"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 After residency, Sarah plans to pursue her Master’s in Business Administration and complete a health policy fellowship.
 She hopes to practice full-spectrum family medicine in a rural setting, while helping shape local, statewide, and national policy to promote quality and sustainability of health care for all Americans.

-a 2019 Pisacano Scholar, is a 4th-year medical student at the University of Minnesota Medical School (UMN) and is currently a 1st-year resident in Lancaster, PA.
+a 2019 Pisacano Scholar, graduated from the University of Minnesota Medical School (UMN) and is currently a 1st-year resident in Lancaster, PA.

 Kyle grew up in a rural town in Northern Minnesota and spent most of his youth working in a family-owned restaurant.
 As a high school student, Kyle and two classmates started a company called Utopian Slingshot that they still run today.
 Their company gives small businesses an option to have their own website—only charging the appropriate price based on the business’ means and waiving fees for organizations that provide services to the community.

 As an undergraduate, Kyle was recognized with the University President’s Student Leadership and Service award and was inducted into the Phi Beta Kappa Beta Honors Society.
 He volunteered as a tutor to elementary age minority students, served as a literacy mentor with American Reads, assisting elementary age children with their homework and literacy activities.
 He also worked as a teaching assistant and research assistant in multiple academic departments.